mahmuda-bjitgroup/terraform-aws/README.md

 git clone https://github.com/mahmuda-bjitgroup/terraform-aws.git

 2. Open Visual Studio Code (VSCode):
-   - Open the terraform-aws folder in VSCode or any preferred.
+   - Open the terraform-aws folder in VSCode or any preferred IDE.

 3. Run the Terraform Commands:
    - Open a terminal in VSCode: